homes32/pebakery-docs/Commands/Control/Set.md

 ### Example 2

-Defining variables before execution by placing the definitions in the plugin's `[Variables]` section.
+Defining variables before execution by placing the definitions in the script's `[Variables]` section.

 ```pebakery
 [Main]